daniel-pereira-guimaraes/elasticsearch-study/README.md

 }'
 ```

-## Find a movie by title, using a simple query
+## Find movies by title, using a simple query
 `curl -s -XGET "http://127.0.0.1:9200/movies/_search?q=title:Wars&pretty"`

 ## Find movies where year > 2015, using a simple query